airbnb/Showkase/README.md

 Showkase is an annotation-processor based Android library that helps you organize, discover, search and visualize [Jetpack Compose](https://developer.android.com/jetpack/compose) UI elements.
-With minimal configuration it generates a UI browser that helps you visualize your components in common situations like dark mode, right-to-left layouts, and font scaling.
+With minimal configuration it generates a UI browser that helps you easily find your components, colors & typography.
+It also renders your components in common situations like dark mode, right-to-left layouts, and scaled fonts which help in finding issues early.

-> Jetpack Compose is still in alpha so Showkase may need breaking changes in order to keep up with changes in Compose.
+> Jetpack Compose is in alpha so Showkase may need breaking changes in order to keep up with changes in Compose.

 <p align="center">